Matt-Tansley/partstrader-tech-test/GETTING_STARTED.md

 - [ ] Implementations of the page object classes could be built-out more.
 I've only created methods necessary for the tests in this exercise (e.g navbar has several links in it, but I've only implemented methods for automation clicking on a couple of them).
 - [ ] Account created page success message is hardcoded twice in the ui tests.
 If the message changes, then code needs to be updated in more than 1 place.
 Improvement would be to refactor this so that the success message is defined once (perhaps return as a method call to account created page).
 - [ ] Abstract parts of Test Case 14 and 15 into functions.
 The test cases share much of the same functionality, and so this shared functionality could be refactored into reusable functions.
 I have done this for test data creation, but it could be done further.
 For now, since there are only 2 test cases it is manageable, however as the test suite grows it would be easier to maintain if this was done.
+- [ ] New test cases could be created for the create account API to test edge cases (e.g invalid dates, special characters).
+- [ ] The test for API 7: POST To Verify Login with valid details attempts to create an account before checking if it exists.
+There could be assertions on this API.
+Logic should be implemented to handle if the email already exists OR if the account is created successfully (either of these would be a correct response to test the verify login API) or if a different unsucessful response was returned.

 ### Step 5: Submission